 - Notification of family, representative, or own physician of your hospital admission if desired.

-- Considerate, respectful, and safe quality care regardless of race, religion, language, socioeconomic status, culture, ethnicity, sex, national origin, age, disability, sexual orientation, or source of payment.
+- Considerate, dignified, respectful, and safe quality care regardless of race, religion, language, socioeconomic status, culture, ethnicity, sex, national origin, age, disability, sexual orientation, gender identity or expression, or source of payment.

-- Obtain information about your diagnosis, treatment, and prognosis and be informed about the outcomes of care including unanticipated outcomes.
+- Obtain information about your diagnosis, medical condition, health status, treatment, and prognosis and be informed about the outcomes of care including unanticipated outcomes.

 - Participate in the decision making process related to care, treatment, and services provided.